Ex-Googlers launch Bellgram, an AI-driven virtual assistant for the enterprise

 Three ex-Google engineers have banded together to launch what can only be described as a sort of replacement for a human PA, but one which can be used by a whole company to improve communications across the board.

 Bellgram literally tracks conversational data and applies AI to it to enhance how the business operates.
-The startups has already won Lyft, Woopra, OnFleet and other companies as customers and raised $800K from seed and angel investors including Arzan Venture Capital, 500 Startups and SGH Capital.
+The startup has already won Lyft, Woopra, OnFleet and other companies as customers and raised $800K from seed and angel investors including Arzan Venture Capital, 500 Startups and SGH Capital.

 Bellgram claims that its first version allows its users to switch on a voice activated virtual assistant during a phone call.
 Users can ask the Bellgram assistant to set up meetings and add them to people’s respective calendars.
 It can also take meeting notes, transcribe them and email them to the attendees.
 The tool collects all relevant conversation data including message history, voicemail, call logs and recordings, then indexes them and makes them searchable.
 Bellgram also uses historical data for predictions and suggestion purposes.
 The technology, says the company, can predict what contacts a user should be calling next, based on their calendar entries and a combination of other signals and patterns.